-Cochon555 is coming to Banff, Alberta on April 28, 2018 for its first-ever Canadian stop.
+Cochon555 will return to Banff, Alberta in April 2019 for its only Canadian stop.

 The event combines responsible agriculture, local family farming, culinary arts and hospitality to inspire local, regional and national chefs, suppliers/producers, sommeliers/bartenders and restaurateurs.

 The live, unique and experiential event will bring together talented chefs from across the province, food suppliers and producers, and influential food media all working in concert to create unforgettable culinary experiences.

 Cochon555 is a one-of-a-kind culinary event features five chefs cooking five heritage breed pigs in a friendly competition for a cause.